e-kucheriavyi/gossrng/README.md

 ## Installation

-0. Clone this repository
+0. install the package `go install github.com/e-kucheriavyi/gossrng@latest`
-0. Create directory for your content.
+0. initialize the project `gossrng -m init -r /path/to/source`
-0. Setup configs in `./configs` directory.
+0. edit `template.html` and `meta.json` as you wish
 0. You are ready to go!

 ## Usage

-This server supports 2 modes:
+This app supports 2 modes:

-### SSR mode (recomended for development)
+### SSMG (SSR) mode (recomended for development)

-Just run it with `go run ./cmd/gossrng/main.go serve`
+Just run it with `gossrng -m serve -r /path/to/source`

 ### SSG mode

-Build it with `go run ./cmd/gossrng/main.go export`.
+Build it with `gossrng -m export -r /paht/to/source`.
 Your static site will be written in `./dist` directory.
 Copy it to your static server and that's all.

 ## Credits